davelunt/NemaTree/docs/sequence_prep.md

 ## Good names

 It is a good idea to think ahead and have short informative unique names for your sequences.
 Very long names can cause the tree to become compressed.
+The reference alignment will for example use names like `M_javanica_LSU_MK385596`.
+Including the sequence accession number is an important component of reproducibility (ensures the provenance of the data is clear).

 ## minimum sequence lengths

 The shorter your sequence the less information it contains and the less accurate will be its incorporation into the tree.
-Some sequences on GenBank are ~350bp, and this is the minimum you should consider.
+Some SSU sequences on GenBank are ~350bp, and this is the minimum you should consider.
 Sequences that are >900bp are much more robust and will give much more information.
 If you only want to know "is this a tropical apomict in clade 1, or not" then even short sequences will work.
 If you want to know something more subtle, then you will need longer sequences.

 The config file has the ability for you to **not** add your sequences if they are below a certain length (`enforce_minlength: True`), and to specify what that minimum length is (`min_seq_length: 500`).
 Sometimes this is useful in cases where you want to investigate the precision of the results.
-The default is not to use this, which is best in most cases.